jetty-project/annotation-discovery/JEP-Proposal.md

 Description
 -----------
+At this state the description is very much open for contributions and debate, but should include:

-- Design an algorithm and API that will allow the efficient discovery of classes annotated with specified annotations without loading those classes.
+- An algorithm and API that will allow the efficient discovery of classes annotated with specified annotations without loading those classes.
 - The discovery may be scoped to an individual module or classloader.
 - Efficient discovery may be assisted by the inclusion of annotation metadata within META-INF